Charlotte Perriand: Early life

 Perriand was born in Paris, France, to a tailor and a seamstress.
-Her high school art teacher noticed her drawing abilities early on, and her mother eventually encouraged her to enroll in the École de L'Union Centrale des Arts Décoratifs (="School of the Central Union of Decorative Arts") in 1920 to study furniture design until 1925.
+Her high school art teacher noticed her drawing abilities early on, and her mother eventually encouraged her to enrol in the Central Union of Decorative Arts school (École de l'Union Centrale des Arts Décoratifs) in 1920 to study furniture design until 1925.
 One of her noted teachers during this period was Art Deco interior designer Henri Rapin.
 Perriand continued her education through attending department store classes that provided design workshops.
 She also went to lectures by Maurice Dufrêne, the studio director of workshop 'La Maîtrise'.
 In 1925, her projects from schoolwork were selected to be a part of the Exposition Internationale des Arts Décoratifs et Industriels Modernes.
 Dufrêne also put her wall-hanging designs on display at the Galeries Lafayette around this time.

 Career

 Two years after graduating Perriand renovated her apartment into a room with a built-in wall bar made of aluminium, glass and chrome and a card table with built-in pool-pocket drink holders.
-She recreated this design as the Bar sous le Toit (=Bar under the roof, i.e. "in the attic") at the 1927 Salon d'Automne.
+She recreated this design as the Bar sous le Toit (Bar under the roof or Bar in the attic) at the 1927 Salon d'Automne.
 Her design featured an abundance of light-reflecting aluminium and nickel-plated surfaces, as well as leather cushions and glass shelves.
 Her design received wide praise from the press and established Perriand as a talent to watch.
 The Bar sous le Toit showed her preference for designs that represented the machine age, a departure from the preference of the time for finely handcrafted objects made of rare woods.
 Perriand took advantage of the use of steel as a medium in this project, which formerly was used primarily by men.
 Despite the success of the Bar sous le Toit in getting her name known, Perriand was not satisfied with creating designs just for the well-off; she wanted to work for Le Corbusier and pursue serial production and low-cost housing.
 She was inspired by his books, because she thought his writings that criticized the decorative arts aligned with the way she designed.
 When she applied to work at Le Corbusier's studio in October 1927, she was famously rejected with the reply "We don't embroider cushions here."
 A month later however, Le Corbusier visited the Bar sous le Toit at the Salon d'Automne, which convinced him to offer her a job in furniture design.